nalej/docs/docs/applications/app_descriptors.md

 * **0**: ephemeral storage.
 * **1**: persistent storage.
 * **4**: Use persistent storage provided by the Nalej storage fabric.
 This will provide cluster-local persistence in the event of pod/node failure.
-This storage should be used for persistent applications on baremetal clusters.
+This storage should be used for persistent applications on bare-metal clusters.

 ### Parameters